sassoftware/python-swat/doc/source/getting-started.rst

     out.nodestatus

 The types of the result keys can vary as well.
-In this case, the `About` key holds a dictionary.
-The `server` and `nodestatus` keys hold :class:`SASDataFrame` objects (a subclass of :class:`pandas.DataFrame`).
+In this case, the 'About' key holds a dictionary.
+The 'server' and 'nodestatus' keys hold :class:`SASDataFrame` objects (a subclass of :class:`pandas.DataFrame`).

 .. ipython:: python